-RxState u4 Bit field indicating the status of key components of the receiver: Bit 0: Reserved Bit 1: ACTIVEANTENNA: this bit is set when an active antenna is sensed at the main antenna connector.
-This functionality is only available on certain receiver models.
-Bit 2: EXT_FREQ: this bit is set if an external frequency reference is detected at the 10 MHz input, and cleared if the receiver uses its own internal clock.
+RxState u4 Bit field indicating the status of key components of the receiver: Bit 0: Reserved Bit 1: ACTIVEANTENNA: this bit is set when an active GNSS antenr is sensed, i.e. when current is drawn from the antenna connector.
+In dual-antenna receivers, this bit alternatively report the status of the main and the auxiliary antenna in intervals of 10 seconds.
+For example, if only the main antenna is drawing current, the bit will be cyclically set for 10s and unset for 10s Bit 2: EXT_FREQ: this bit is set if an external frequency reference detected at the 10 MHz input, and cleared if the receiver use its own internal clock.
 Bit 3: EXT_TIME: this bit is set if a pulse has been detected on the TimeSync input.
 Bit 4: WNSET: see corresponding bit in the SyncLevel field of the ReceiverTime block.
 Bit 5: TOWSET: see corresponding bit in the SyncLevel field of the ReceiverTime block.
 Bit 6: FINETIME: see corresponding bit in the SyncLevel field of the ReceiverTime block.
-Bit 7: INTERNALDISK_ACTIVITY: this bit is set for one second each time data is logged to the internal disk (DSK1).
-If the logging rate is larger than 1 Hz, set continuously.
-Bit 8: INTERNALDISK_FULL: this bit is set when the internal disk (DSK1) is full.
-A disk is full when it is filled to 95% of its total capacity.
-Bit 9: INTERNALDISK_MOUNTED: this bit is set when the internal disk (DSK1) is mounted.
+Bit 7: INTERNALDISK ACTIVITY: this bit is set for one second each second time data is logged to the internal disk (DSK1).
+If the loggin rate is larger than 1 Hz, set continuously.
+Bit 8: INTERNALDISK_FULL: this bit is set when the internal dis (DSK1) is full.
+A disk is full when it is filled to 95% of its to tal capacity.
+Bit 9: INTERNALDISK_MOUNTED: this bit is set when the interndisk (DSK1) is mounted.
 Bit 10: INT_ANT: this bit is set when the GNSS RF signal is taken from the internal antenna input, and cleared when it comes from the external antenna input (only applicable on receiver models featuring an internal antenna input).
-Bit 11: REFOUT_LOCKED: if set, the 10-MHz frequency provided at the REF OUT connector is locked to GNSS time.
-Otherwise it is freerunning.
-Bit 12: LBAND_ANT: this bit is set when the L-band signal is tracked from the dedicated L-band antenna, and cleared when it is tracked from the same antenna as the GNSS signals, or when the receiver does not support L-band tracking.
-Bit 13: EXTERNALDISK_ACTIVITY: this bit is set for one second each time data is logged to the external disk (DSK2).
-If the logging rate is larger than 1 Hz, set continuously.
-Bit 14: EXTERNALDISK_FULL: this bit is set when the external disk (DSK2) is full.
-A disk is full when it is filled to 95% of its total capacity.
-Bit 15: EXTERNALDISK_MOUNTED: this bit is set when the external disk (DSK2) is mounted.
-Bit 16: PPS_IN_CAL: this bit is set when PPS IN delay calibration is ongoing.
+Bit 11: REFOUT_LOCKED: if set, the 10-MHz frequency provided a the REF OUT connector is locked to GNSS time.
+Otherwis it is free-running.
+Bit 12: Reserved Bit 13: EXTERNALDISK_ACTIVITY: this bit is set for one second each time data is logged to the external disk (DSK2).
+If the loggin rate is larger than 1 Hz, set continuously.
+Bit 14: EXTERNALDISK_FULL: this bit is set when the external dis (DSK2) is full.
+A disk is full when it is filled to 95% of its to tal capacity.
+Bit 15: EXTERNALDISK_MOUNTED: this bit is set when the extern disk (DSK2) is mounted.
+Bit 16: PPS_IN_CAL: this bit is set when PPS IN delay calibration is or going.
 Only applicable to PolaRx5TR receivers.
-Bit 17: DIFFCORR_IN: this bit is set for one second each time differential corrections are decoded.
-If the input rate is larger than 1 Hz, set continuously.
-Bit 18: INTERNET: this bit is set when the receiver has internet access.
-If not set, there is either no internet access, or the receiver could not reliably determine the status.
+Bit 17: DIFFCORR_IN: this bit is set for one second each time diffe ential corrections are decoded.
+If the input rate is larger that 1 Hz, set continuously.
+Bit 18: INTERNET: this bit is set when the receiver has internet acces If not set, there is either no internet access, or the receive could not reliably determine the status.
 Bits 19-31: Reserved